NellowTCS/Mesh-NOW/README.md

 # Mesh-NOW

+> This is very WIP!
+The messages are sent via the default 128 bit encryption of ESP-NOW but there is no PMK/spoofing protection.

 A serverless mesh network chat application using ESP32 devices and the ESP-NOW protocol.
 Direct device-to-device communication without requiring a central WiFi router or internet connection.

 ## Features